 Supervision is an important training component of the internship.
-Each intern is assigned and meets with both a primary supervisor and multiple assessment supervisors.
-The intern discusses clinical conceptualization, diagnosis, treatment planning and professional, legal, cultural and ethical issues with the primary supervisor.
-Psychological assessment administration, scoring, report writing and consultation are discussed with assessment supervisors.
-The opportunity to meet with the secondary supervisors is also available depending on the particular additional program an intern may choose to be involved in beyond the required placements.
-Internship supervision assignments are generally made based on intern desire to match with a supervisor who has an area of expertise that is common with an intern area of interest.
-Consultation with all staff psychologists, psychiatrists, social workers, counselors and community support providers is encouraged.
+Each intern is assigned and meets with a primary supervisor and a number of group supervision supervisors.
+The intern discusses clinical conceptualization, diagnosis, treatment planning and professional, legal, cultural, and ethical issues with the primary supervisor.
+The opportunity to meet with the secondary supervisors is also available depending on the particular additional program an intern may choose to be involved in beyond the required activities.
+Consultation with all staff psychologists, psychiatrists, social workers, counselors, and community support providers is encouraged.

-- Clinical Services: Individual, group, play and family therapy are provided to clients and families for a wide range of mental health concerns at C&A. Services are typically provided on an outpatient basis.
-There are also options to provide services in school-based or home-based settings, based on the intern’s interests.
-Interns will develop and perform competence in the use of DSM-5 for clinical diagnoses, proceed with treatment planning, treatment follow-up and after care planning, while developing an understanding of and appreciation for the value of community interaction, collaboration and consultation.
+Clinical Services: Individual, play, and family therapy are provided to clients and families presenting with a wide range of presenting concerns and life circumstances.
+Services are primarily provided on an outpatient basis, although interns also typically work one day a week in a school setting.
+Interns will develop and exhibit competence in the use of DSM-5/ICD for clinical diagnoses, proceed with treatment planning, treatment follow-up and after care planning, while developing an understanding of and appreciation for the value of community interaction, collaboration, and consultation.
 The Clinical Services activities with clinical supervision begins immediately following orientation for all interns and continues for the entire 12-month period.

 * Please note intern participation in the following listed programs may vary based on availability and/or need.

-- Sexually Inappropriate Behavior Remediation (SIBR) Program: The Sexually Inappropriate Behavior Remediation (SIBR) Program specializes in the treatment of adjudicated adolescent sex offenders.
+- Sexually Inappropriate Behavior Remediation (SIBR) Program: The Sexually Inappropriate Behavior Remediation (SIBR) Program specializes in the treatment of adjudicated adolescents who have engaged in sexually inappropriate behavior.
 Group therapy is the primary treatment modality with all other agency services available to the client on an adjunct basis.
 Assessment services are provided as an aid to various Stark County legal offices and human services agencies.
-While an intern will not be able to conduct risk assessments or group therapy with court adjudicated sex offenders during internship due to the high level of accountability to the court that is required by the SIBR Program interns may gain experience conducting individual therapy or group therapy with non-adjudicated sexual offenders after completing the Victim/Offender Seminar.
+While an intern will not be able to conduct risk assessments or group therapy with court adjudicated sex offenders during internship due to the high level of accountability to the court that is required by the SIBR Program, interns may gain experience conducting individual therapy or group therapy with non-adjudicated sexual offenders after completing the Victim/Offender Seminar.

 OUR COMMUNITY AND AGENCY

 Child and Adolescent Behavioral Health is a community-based mental health center that serves Stark County, Ohio.
-Stark County has approximately 375,000 and is a combination of urban and rural areas, including Canton, Ohio, a city of approximately 79,000.
+Stark County has a population of approximately 375,000 and is a combination of urban and rural areas, including Canton, Ohio, a city of approximately 79,000 people.
 C&A is the only mental health agency in the county that specializes in mental health services to children and their families.
-While approximately 90% of Stark County residents are Caucasian, on average, approximately 23% of clients at Child and Adolescent Behavioral Health self-identify as African American, Hispanic or other ethnicities.
+While approximately 90% of Stark County residents are Caucasian, on average, approximately 23% of clients at Child and Adolescent Behavioral Health self-identify as African American, Hispanic, or other ethnicities.

-Canton is approximately one hour from downtown Cleveland where the sports fan can find professional football, basketball and baseball.
+Canton is approximately one hour from downtown Cleveland where the sports fan can find professional football, basketball, and baseball.
 Cleveland is also home to the Rock and Roll Hall of Fame.
-Canton is 20 minutes from Akron to the north and Columbus is approximately 2 hours to the southwest.
-These cities offer museums, exhibits and other venues for exploration, study and enjoyment of culture, history and science.
+Canton is 20 minutes from Akron to the north and Columbus is approximately two hours to the southwest.
+These cities offer museums, exhibits and other venues for exploration, study, and enjoyment of culture, history, and science.

 Insurances: Health, vision, and dental insurances are optional; life insurance